 Schedule I are narcotics the Alabama legislature felt have a high potential for abuse and no accepted medical use.
 This list includes marijuana, mescaline, peyote, LSD, heroin and other substances.

-Schedule IV drugs have a low potential for abuse, an accepted medical use and have potential for limited dependence.
+Schedule IV drugs have a low potential for abuse, an accepted medical use, and have potential for limited dependence.
 It includes barbital and other compounds that have a depressant effect on the central nervous system.

-Schedule V includes narcotics that have a low potential for abuse, an accepted medical use and the lowest potential for dependence.
+Schedule V includes narcotics that have a low potential for abuse, an accepted medical use, and the lowest potential for dependence.
 It includes certain amounts of codeine and other substances.

-Although the law divides controlled substances into the schedules, the criminal statues mostly only distinguish between marijuana and any other controlled substances, and, even then, the law only applies separate penalties for possession.
+Although the law divides controlled substances into the schedules, the criminal statutes mostly only distinguish between marijuana and any other controlled substances, and, even then, the law only applies separate penalties for possession.
 The law also bans prescription drugs without a prescription, and makes it a crime to use a forged prescription or any kind of prescription fraud to obtain controlled substances.

 A law separate from the law defining certain schedules makes the possession of any synthetic drug, including spice, bath salts and synthetic cannabis, illegal.